HenrikBengtsson/brother-ptouch-label-printer-on-linux/README.md

 See also "/home/hb/repositories/other/ptouch-print/build/CMakeFiles/CMakeOutput.log".
 ```

 you need to update CMake.
-I got the above error on Ubuntu 20.04 with cmake 3.16.3.
-After [installing cmake] 3.25.1, the problem went away and the compilation succeeded.
+I got the above error on Ubuntu 20.04 with
+cmake 3.16.3.
+After [installing cmake] 3.25.1, and wiping the `build/`
+folder, the compilation succeeded.

 [PT-450]: https://www.brother-usa.com/products/ptd450